ianmaclarty/amulet/doc/spritepack.md

 separated list of character ranges to include in the sprite sheet.

-The characters in the character range can be written directly if they are ASCII, or given as hexidecimal unicode codepoints.
+The characters in the character range can be written directly if they are ASCII, or given as hexadecimal Unicode codepoints.

 Here are some examples of valid font items: